nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

 * 3a.
-No person fits the inputted keyword
+No client fits the inputted keyword

   Use case ends.